ismailkocdemir/route_extractor/README.md

-# route extractor
+# Route Extractor

-frequent route extraction using the location data in the photos taken by the visitors in the city.
+Frequent route extraction using the temporal orederings of the location coordinates embeded in the photographs take in a single city.